yigitsadic/yigitsadic/README.md

 ✨ By personality, I am curious and open to learn and make experiments with the tools and technologies that I am using.

-## Interests and Skills

-- On backend: Ruby (Ruby on Rails) 🐇, Redis, Postgresql and Golang ❤️
-- On frontend: CSS, React, TypeScript

-## What do I want to learn & use & improve my skills in 2024 💭

-- Golang ❤️
-- TypeScript
-- Postgresql
-- System design, architectures, clean code
-- NeoVIM ❤️‍🔥